loblab/docker-multi-linux/README.md

 - mlx pe: for time cost jobs, output to log files as running in parallel
 - mlx download: use it only when you need to force update the system images

+User and sudo:

+- mlx seu whoami: exec as normal user (not root)
+- mlx seu sudo whoami: the normal user can sudo without password

+Quotation marks:

 - mlx se pwd; hostname: 'hostname' exec in host (not container)
 - mlx se "pwd; hostname": 'hostname' exec in containers
 - mlx se echo $PATH: print PATH of host